ka2er/go-directory-compact-via-sharding/README.md

  - Max parameter is optionnal

 ```
-Usage of /Users/seb/work/bin/go-directory-compact-via-sharding:
+Usage of /home/seb/work/bin/go-directory-compact-via-sharding:
-  -from string
-    	Directory to process
+  -from="": Directory to process - mandatory
-  -max int
-    	Max number of TOP directory (default 10)
+  -max=10: Max number of TOP directory - optionnal
-  -to string
-    	Destination directory
+  -to="": Destination directory - mandatory
 ```

 ## Exemple